potassco/clorm/README.rst

 The documentation is available online `here <https://clorm.readthedocs.io>`_.

-Note: Clorm currently only works with Python 3.x.
+Note: Clorm only works with Python 3.x.

 Installation
 ------------